LBCron/vintedbot/replit.md

 VintedBot is a FastAPI-based backend system designed to automate and streamline the process of creating and managing clothing resale listings, primarily for platforms like Vinted.
 It leverages AI to analyze clothing photos, generate comprehensive product listings with pricing suggestions, and manage inventory.
 The system features automated price adjustments, duplicate detection, and multi-format export capabilities, aiming to simplify the resale workflow and optimize listing creation.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language (French speaker).
+Zero failed drafts requirement - all drafts must pass strict validation before creation.

 ## System Architecture